-Ever since I was a small child I’ve loved sewing.
+I’ve been sewing since I was a small child.
 My first experience was with a tiny, hand-operated sewing machine.
 I used that child-sized machine to create doll clothes.
 By the time I was a teen I was making articles of clothing for myself.

-- Leave a comment on this blog
+- Leave a comment on this post

-- Leave a comment on my Facebook page
+- Leave a comment on my Facebook page or

 - Send an email to cindy [at] inastitchquilting [dot] com